-This course focuses on assessing the needs of the athletes who want to improve performance in strength, flexibility, speed, agility, etc., and the creation, implementation and monitoring of plans for achieving those goals.
+This course focuses on mechanisms to improve athletic performance in the areas of muscular strength, flexibility, and aerobic capacity for the individual athlete and team.
+The assessment of performance in each of these areas and the creation, implementation and monitoring of training plans to achieve performance-based goals will be emphasized throughout this course.
 (3+2)

-MSE8312 Advanced Sports Medicine III (Rehabilitation/Active Care) (3 credits)
+MSE7361 Advanced Sports Medicine III (Rehabilitation/Active Care) (4 credits)

 This course provides the knowledge of evidence-based chiropractic care and rehabilitation.
 This class will focus on the role of rehabilitation and exercise on patient care and management.
 It will include a brief overview of muscle functions during movements, faulty/normal patterns of movements, functional exams, patient presentations, learning the clinical audit process, rehabilitation protocols, and reading research articles.
 Students will gain a detailed understanding of practical applications of various rehabilitation techniques and exercises used in daily practice.
-(2+2)
+(3+2)

-MSE7332 Practicum I MSE8122 Practicum II MSE8222 Practicum III
+MSE7332 Practicum I

+MSE8122 Practicum II

+MSE8222 Practicum III